 Joshua Ennen (Tennessee Aquarium), Jim Godwin (Alabama Natural Heritage Program), Brian Kreiser (University of Southern Mississippi), and Jeff Lovich (U.S. Geological Survey) and I collaborated on various projects trying to understand species delimitation, hybridization, and population structure of Barbour’s Map Turtle (Graptemys barbouri) and the Escambia Map Turtle (Graptemys ernsti).

 Craig Guyer was my major professor in graduate school.
-We worked together on projects trying to understand population ecology of frogs and anoles in Costa Rica, but we also collaborated on systematic studies of reptiles from the southeastern US.
+We worked together on projects trying to understand population ecology of frogs and anoles in Costa Rica, but we have also collaborated on systematic and conservation studies of reptiles from the southeastern US.

 Ray Hopkins (McDaniel College) was an undergraduate student that I worked with during the 2017 field course “Tropical Ecology in a Changing Planet” offered by the Organization for Tropical Studies in Costa Rica.
-Ray used a clever experimental approach to study the functional significance of alarm calls made by Smokey Jungle Frogs (Leptodactylus savagei) during duress.
+Ray used a clever experimental approach to study the functional significance of alarm calls made by Smoky Jungle Frogs (Leptodactylus savagei) during duress.
+Ray’s paper is “in press” at Journal of Herpetology!

 John Jensen is the state herpetologist for Georgia.
 John and I collaborated on a long-term mark-recapture study of Alligator Snapping Turtles (Macrochelys temminckii) in Spring Creek, Georgia, where we modeled the species population demography and estimated population viability at that site.